 The Housatonic Heritage Partnership Grant Program is a reimbursable, matching grant program for municipalities and qualified non-profit organizations whose activities support our mission to preserve and enhance the historic, cultural, and natural resources of the Upper Housatonic Valley National Heritage Area.

 Heritage Partnership Grant Program:

 Housatonic Heritage periodically offers grants to eligible non-profit organizations, educational institutions and municipalities for specific programs and projects.
-Typically these grants are up to $5,000 and require a 1:1 match of non-federal cash and / or in-kind service.
+Typically these grants are up to $10,000 (though larger grants are considered) and require a 1:1 match of non-federal cash and / or in-kind service.
 Additional details are below.

 The mission of Housatonic Heritage is to heighten appreciation of the region, preserve its natural and historical resources, and to improve the quality of life and economy of the area.

 The operational goal of the Heritage Area is to provide a management framework that furthers the mission of the heritage area, and fosters a close working relationship with all levels of government, the private sector, and local non-governmental organizations within the region.